A Complete Business Development Machine

 Organic growth takes place as you do more work with existing customers, add new ones, and increase the amount of work you do with each new customer that is acquired.
 Of the two methods of growth, this is the more important, as it forces systems development.
 It is worth noting that your systems must be maintained and improved for organic growth to continue.

 Adhering to sound Principles and following the Rules produce a better outcome than ignoring and avoiding them.
-I mention this here because it is the use of these Principles and Rules that make building the Business Development Machine straightforward; I did not say easy, but straightforward.
+I mention this here because it is the use of these Principles and Rules that make building the Business Development Machine straightforward.
+Notice I did not say easy, but straightforward.
 The Machine can indeed be built, and it has been my experience that the return justifies the investment.